Endogen/tgbf/tgbf/plugins/README.md

 - `owner`: If you use the "owner" decorator in your plugin then you can disable it if you set `owner = false` in the config
 - `admins`: Needs to be a list.
 If you use the "owner" decorator in your plugin then you can add admins for this plugin by adding Telegram IDs as Integers to the list
 - `active`: If you set `active = false` then the plugin will not be loaded next time the bot (re-)starts

+## Implementation details
+- Plugin needs to inherit from class `TGBFPlugin`
+- Plugin needs to overwrite `load` method

+The `load` method usually adds bot handlers that allow interactions with commands etc.

 ## Default plugins
 This is a list of out-of-the-box available plugins for this bot